Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

 \begin{conj}[\cite{Pol12}] The maximum of the first (positive) non-trivial eigenfunction for a triangle with mixed boundary conditions (two sides Neumann, and one side Dirichlet) occurs at the corner opposite to the Dirichlet side. \end{conj}

-In this paper, we explore the monotonicity properties of the positive solution, denoted as ${u}$, in the context of the equation \eqref{LY101}.
-Here, the nonlinearity term $f$ is typically assumed to be locally Lipschitz continuity in $\R$ (specifically, $f\in \text{\rm Lip}_{\text{\rm loc}}(\R)$).
-We always assume that $\Omega$ is an open triangle with $\Gamma_{D}$ constituting one side of the triangle and $\Gamma_{N}$ representing the union of the remaining two sides.
-Specifically, we denote the triangle as ${O}{A}{B}$, where the Dirichlet side is ${A}{B}$ in the vertical direction.
-The vertex $O$ serves as the origin and is positioned to the left of the side ${A}{B}$, and
+In this paper, we investigate the monotonicity properties of the positive solution \({u}\) to \eqref{LY101} in a planar triangle.
+Throughout this paper, the nonlinearity \(f\) is assumed to be locally Lipschitz continuous on \(\R\); that is, \({f} \in \operatorname{Lip}_{\mathrm{loc}}(\R)\), and \(\Omega\) is an open triangle, with \(\Gamma_{D}\) constituting one side of the triangle and \(\Gamma_{N} = \partial\Omega \setminus \Gamma_{D}\).
+See \autoref{fig31MMP} for an illustration.
+In what follows, we refer to the vertex opposite \(\Gamma_{D}\) as the \textbf{Neumann vertex}, and to the other two vertices as the \textbf{mixed vertices}.

-See \autoref{fig31MMP} below.
-Through this paper, the vertex $O$ is referred to as the Neumann vertex, while $A$ stands for the lower mixed vertex, and $B$ stands for the upper mixed vertex.